-On November 11, 2013, the Mercer County Board of Chosen Freeholders adopted a resolution which authorized the establishment of the Mercer County Insurance Commission.
+On November 11, 2013, the Mercer County Board of Chosen Freeholders adopted a resolution which authorized the establishment of the Mercer County Insurance Fund Commission.
 The Commission was established under N.J.S.A.
 40A:10-6 which authorizes a governing body of any local unit to establish an Insurance Commission for the purposes provided by law.
 This was based on the County's determination that cost savings and efficiencies can be achieved if the County Proper and its inter-agencies share the cost of insurance, claim management and services, a safety and loss control program and consolidation of insurance policies.

-The Mercer County Insurance Commission's total assets at the end of the first year of operations were \$3,813,705 and total liabilities were \$2,246,780 resulting in a surplus in unrestricted net position of \$1,566,925.
-The Investment in Joint Ventures represents the Commission's share of net assets in the New Jersey Counties Excess Joint Insurance Fund.
+The Mercer County Insurance Commission's total assets at the end of the second year of operations were \$7,584,041 and total liabilities were \$4,103,685 resulting in a surplus in unrestricted net position of \$3,480,356.
+The Investment in Joint Ventures represents the Commission's share of net position in the New Jersey Counties Excess Joint Insurance Fund.

-Insurance premiums represent the assessment paid to the New Jersey Counties Excess Joint Insurance Fund were \$2,250,966.
-That Fund is a cost sharing excess fund that assumes risk on behalf of the Commission and the other members of that Fund, Camden County Insurance Fund Commission, Cumberland County Insurance Commission, Burlington County Insurance Commission, Gloucester County Insurance Commission, Hudson County, Ocean County, Salem County Insurance Fund Commission and Union County.
+Insurance premiums represent the assessment paid to the New Jersey Counties Excess Joint Insurance Fund were \$2,437,175.
+That Fund is a cost sharing excess fund that assumes risk on behalf of the Commission and the other members of that Fund, Atlantic County Insurance Commission, Camden County Insurance Commission, Cumberland County Insurance Commission, Burlington County Insurance Commission, Gloucester County Insurance Commission, Hudson County, Ocean County, Salem County Insurance Fund Commission and Union County.